-Whilst many of these conditions require veterinary treatment, some basic management practices may help reduce the chance of them occurring in the first place.
+Whilst many of these conditions require veterinary treatment, some basic horse and pony management practices may help reduce the chance of them occurring in the first place.

 - Check the horse or pony carefully twice daily, paying particular attention to the feet and legs

-- If the horse is prone to problems with mud fever then consider stabling for part of the day or night to allow the horse to dry off – bandaging legs, or partially drying them with a towel may help, and apply a barrier cream before turnout.
+- If the horse is prone to problems with mud fever then consider stabling for part of the day or night.
+Also bandaging legs, or partially drying them with a towel may help, and apply a barrier cream before turnout

 - Remove any rugs daily to check for sore or rubbed areas and ensure there are no leaks

 - Ensure your horse is getting enough water, especially when it’s freezing cold – offering slightly warmed water may help encourage drinking; feeding warm, sloppy feeds is an alternative.
-Water troughs should be checked twice daily, and ice broken if necessary
+Check water troughs twice daily and break ice if necessary

 - Pick out the feet twice daily